Lead Acid Battery: Working, Construction and Charging/Discharging

 Lead Acid Battery Internal Diagram

-A Lead Acid Battery consists of Plates, Separator, and Electrolyte, Hard Plastic with a hard rubber case.
+A Lead Acid Battery consists of Plates, a Separator, and Electrolyte, Hard Plastic with a hard rubber case.

 The hard plastic case is one cell.
 A single cell store typically 2.1V.
-Due to this reason, A 12V lead acid battery consists of 6 cells and provide 6 x 2.1V/Cell = 12.6V typically.
+Due to this reason, A 12V lead acid battery consists of 6 cells and provides 6 x 2.1V/Cell = 12.6V typically.

 Now, what is the charge storage capacity?